 Frenet frames; curvature and torsion of curves in 3-space.
 Calculus of vector fields; geodesics and curvature of surfaces in 3-space.
 Surface area and volume.
 The Euler characteristic of a surface and the Gauss-Bonnet theorem.
 Rigid motions and isometries.
 Riemannian metrics, parallelism, non-Euclidean geometries and applications.
 Offered periodically.
-Prereq: MATH 310, 311, 322.
+Prereq: C- or higher in MATH 310, 311, 322.